 For these exercises you’ll need a towel.
 Lie on your back on the floor and put the towel under the ball of your foot, straightening your knee as you pull back on the towel slowly.
 Hold your position for 15 seconds, or up to 30 if you can.
 Do the same exercise two to four times for each leg.

-There are other exercises you can try, but before you embark on any fitness programme, ask your doctor for advice and follow it.
+There are other exercises you can try, but before you embark on any fitness program, ask your doctor for advice and follow it.
 If you experience pain while exercising, stop immediately and consult your doctor.

 If you need to wear a back belt for back pain, do so while you exercise gently.